 A form is a structured document with a fixed arrangement.
-Forms are used to collect required information in a logical, meaningful fashion for communication and pass to another entity.
+Forms are used to collect the required information in a logical, meaningful fashion for communication and pass to another entity.
 When you picture what a form is, you can conjure many different types of documents.
 A purchase order, a survey, a service request, or a tax return might come to mind.

-But there are many types of forms which we don’t immediately think of as such.
-When you write a check or cash a money order, cast a vote, agree to terms, or accept web cookies, you are also completing a form.
+But there are many types of forms we don’t immediately think of as such.
+When you write a check or cash a money order, cast a vote, agree to terms, or accept web cookies, you are also filling in a form.
 A statement, such as a monthly bill, is a typed document that is fundamentally the output of a form.
 An application is also a form—it is a written expression of someone’s desire to participate in an event, organization, or program.

 Form documents are the backbone of the administrative process.
 For that reason, they have existed in some way throughout history.
 Forms compile the registration data of residents, customers, students, donors, or any group with a relationship to a business, government, school, or organization, and facilitate future retrieval.